The fastest and most energetic student project in Norway

 To design a rocket is a huge task in itself, but to design a rocket that can be manufactured with the tools available is arguably a greater task.
-The members of Propulse NTNU will be responsible for the production, engaging with workshops and suppliers.
+The members of Propulse NTNU are responsible for the production, engaging with workshops and suppliers.
 Often they will produce the parts themselves from scratch, giving them a hands-on feel on how their designs translate to production.

 Testing and verification is a huge part of Propulse NTNUs development plan.
 The members are themselves responsible for setting up experiments, executing the tests, and then verify and document the results and processes.

 Operations & Missions